Helping physicians help their patients,

 Federal court juries determined that Monsanto was aware of the risks associated with exposure to Roundup and failed to notify the public.
 These juries have awarded billions to those who developed Non-Hodgkin’s after exposure to Roundup2.
-If you patients who have been diagnosed with non-Hodgkin’s lymphoma or multiple myeloma and have been exposed to Roundup, they may be eligible to file a claim.
+If you patients who have been diagnosed with non-Hodgkin’s lymphoma or Chronic Lymphocytic Leukemia and have been exposed to Roundup, they may be eligible to file a claim.

 Resources for Non-Hodgkin’s Lymphoma

 More than one million hernia repair surgeries are performed in the United States every year.
 More than 800,000 of these surgeries are inguinal hernia repairs, or “groin hernia” repairs.
 According to the FDA, more than 90% of groin hernia repairs include the use of hernia mesh1 to support weak or damaged tissue.
 In some cases, problems and complications result from the use of hernia mesh.